wofsauge/IsaacDocs/docs/Game.md

 [ ](#){: .rep .tooltip .badge }
 #### void StartRoomTransition ( int RoomIndex, [Direction](enums/Direction.md) Direction, [RoomTransitionAnim](enums/RoomTransitionAnim.md) Animation = RoomTransitionAnim.WALK, [EntityPlayer](EntityPlayer.md) Player = nil, int Dimension = -1 ) {: .copyable aria-label='Functions' }

+Note that if you use `RoomTransitionAnim.PIXELATION` (2), you must not interrupt the effect (e.g. with another room transition or room change) once it starts playing.
+Otherwise, after around 11 interuptions, the "log.txt" will start to become spammed with "[ASSERT] - PushRenderTarget: stack overflow!".
+This is because internally, the game uses a finite buffer to store information about the effect, and if it is interrupted, the buffer will never be cleared.

 ???- info "Dimension Info"
     Dimension: ID of the dimension to get the room from